 Or, if you have school aged children and a spouse that works outside of the home, solitude during the middle of the day might work best.

-In these special 15 minutes, remove distractions from your space to include phone and TV.
+During these 15 minutes, remove distractions from your space to include phone and TV.

 Focusing your mind is hard enough without any distractions so the more you can eliminate from your space of solitude the better.